lukasmalfi/community_conservatism/README.md

 The file "microbes_result_combined.csv" contains the main results of the general microbial trend needed to reproduce the main result figures.
 Follow the scipt "main_figure_plots" to obtain said plots, and experiment using different percentiles etc.

-Additional raw data (OTU-tables etc.) can de downloaded under https://doi.org/10.5281/zenodo.15689423
+Additional raw data (OTU-tables etc.) can de downloaded under https://doi.org/10.5281/zenodo.15689423 and is available as source data in the manuscript.